29 Mar, 2024

 • Medical expenses prior to death

-The statute of limitations for a third-party wrongful death claim is generally two years from the date of death.
+The statute of limitations for a third-party wrongful death claim in Illinois is generally two years from the date of death.

 Families can often pursue both workers’ compensation death benefits and a third-party wrongful death claim at the same time.